rezajatnika/RJOS/README.md

    ./rjos_build.sh
    ```
 3. The compiled binaries will be in `bin/<BUILD_TYPE>` for each configuration.

-### Example Build Configurations
-The build script supports the following configurations:
-- `Debug`: Build with debug symbols.
-- `Release`: Optimized build for deployment.
-- `RelWithDebInfo`: Release build with additional debug information.
-- `MinSizeRel`: Optimized for minimum size.

-## Design Philosophy
-- **Bare-metal simplicity**: No unnecessary abstractions—just the essentials for predictable, continuous operation.
-- **Modularity**: Flexible and extensible for specific use cases.
-- **Efficiency**: Optimized components for embedded and resource-constrained environments.
-- **Real-time responsiveness**: Designed to prioritize time-critical operations.

 ## Examples
 Example applications for various components are located in the `example` directory: